hbrobotics/ros_arduino_bridge/README.md

  _Port Settings_

-The port will likely be either /dev/ttyACM0 or /dev/ttyUSB0 (e.g. for an Xbee connection).
+The port will likely be either /dev/ttyACM0 or /dev/ttyUSB0.
 Set accordingly.

 The MegaRobogaiaPololu Arudino sketch connects at 57600 baud by default.